 Approximately 800 paintings, especially works from the 1600s and 1700s, can be seen at Fredensborg Palace.
 Here, as in the Amalienborg palaces, paintings have been integrated into the architecture.
 That can be seen, among other places, in the Garden Room, which is decorated with Jacopo Fabrisi’s architectural fantasies, and in the high-ceilinged Dome Room, where J.E.
 Mandelberg painted the large, richly-coloured scenes from the Trojan War.

-Contemporary painters are represented by, among others, Niels Strøbek, who is the artist behind two symbol-filled portraits of the Royal Couple, and Thomas Kluge, whose photo-realistic portrait of the Prince Consort hangs in the residence palace in Amalienborg.
+Contemporary painters are represented by, among others, Niels Strøbek, who is the artist behind two symbol-filled portraits of The Queen and Prince Henrik, and Thomas Kluge, whose photo-realistic portrait of Prince Henrik hangs in the residence palace in Amalienborg.
 Meanwhile, the newest artworks in the Royal House are the quite modern wall and ceiling paintings in Frederik VIII’s Palace in Amalienborg.
 The paintings were done in connection with the renovation of the palace, and behind the artworks stand a group of younger Danish artists, including Tal R, John Kørner og Katherine Ærtebjerg.